-The objective of a grant review is to determine whether a subrecipient of federal grant funds complied with applicable federal statutes and regulations and with grant requirements.
+The objective of a grant review is to determine whether a subrecipient of federal grant funds is complying with applicable federal statutes and regulations and with grant requirements.
 The review focuses on the fiscal practices developed and implemented by the organization to demonstrate compliance with applicable requirements.

-Division auditors review, analyze, and evaluate supporting documentation submitted by the organization and may contact the organization to ask specific questions about the documents.
-If a site visit is deemed necessary, auditors will notify the organization at a later date.
-When the review is complete, auditors issue a report that discusses their observations and findings.
+Division monitors review, analyze, and evaluate supporting documentation submitted by the organization and may contact the organization to ask specific questions about the documents.
+If a site visit is deemed necessary, monitors will notify the organization at a later date.
+When the review is complete, monitors issue a report that discusses their observations and findings.

 The grant review is more comprehensive than a monitoring review and tests fiscal practices as well as the allowability of expenditures based on specific fiscal and program requirements.